censore/contentgem-python/README.md

-# ContentGem Python SDK
+# GemContent Python SDK

-Official Python SDK for the ContentGem API v1.
-This SDK provides a comprehensive interface to interact with ContentGem's AI-powered content generation platform.
+Official Python SDK for the GemContent API v1.
+This SDK provides a comprehensive interface to interact with GemContent's AI-powered content generation platform.

 ## Features